dotnet/arcade/Documentation/Policy/ArcadeCommunications.md

 - No surprises
 - New value is known
 - Breaking changes are expected, and proper runway is given to mitigate
-- All changes (big or small) accessible for investigations
+- All changes (big or small) available to help with transparency that enables easy diagnosability

 ## Areas to Communicate Changes
 There are several areas around which  communication will occur.
 The nature of these updates remain the same for each of these areas.